It’s smart to contemplate the meaning of life, especially during an existential crisis. And what better way than to use existential questions?

 - What one thing would give life meaning?

-- What does it mean to be alive and not just live?
+- What does it mean to live a good life?

 - Are meaning and fulfillment the same thing?